Places to visit & things to do there

 The walk will take you approximately 40 minutes but remember your wellies/walking boots if it’s not great weather as it can get very muddy.

-Clay Pigeon Shooting at Barmore Farm Cottages (10 minute walk)
+Clay Pigeon Shooting at Auchinafaud (30 minute drive)

-Bob McColl is our recommended clay pigeon shooting instructor, a fully qualified shooter and friend of the Castle for many years; Bob can provide you with a good couple of hours of fun over at Barmore Farm Cottages.
+Bob McColl is our recommended local clay pigeon shooting instructor, a fully qualified shooter and friend of the Castle for many years; Bob can provide you with a good couple of hours of fun over at Auchinafaud.

 We do advise to check availability first as this activity can be very popular – approx. £35 per person.